 Implementation of efficient and high performance VLSI systems are increasingly used in portable and mobile devices, multi standard wireless receivers, and biomedical instrumentation [1], [2].
+K.Venkateshwarlu, M.Tech Associate Professor, Jawaharlal Nehru Institute of Engineering & Technology, IbrahimPatnam, Hyderabad.
 An adder is the main component of an arithmetic unit.
 A complex digital signal processing (DSP) system involves several adders.
 An efficient adder design essentially improves the performance of a complex DSP system.
 A ripple carry adder (RCA) uses a simple design, but carry propagation delay (CPD) is the main concern in this adder.
 Carry look-ahead and carry select (CS) methods have been suggested to reduce the CPD of adders.
 A conventional carry select adder (CSLA) is an RCA-RCA configuration that generates a pair of sum words and output carry bits corresponding the anticipated input-carry (Cin=0 and 1) and selects one out of each pair for final-sum and final-output-carry[3].
 A conventional CSLA has less CPD than an RCA, but the design is not attractive since it uses a dual RCA.
 Few attempts have been made to avoid dual use of RCA in CSLA design.
-Kim and Kim [4] used one RCA and one add-one circuit instead of two RCAs, where the add-one circuit is implemented using a multiplexer (MUX).He et al. [5] proposed a square-root (SQRT)-CSLA to implement large bit-width adders with less delay.
-In a SQRT CSLA, CS-LAs with increasing size are connected in a cascading structure.
+Kim and Kim [4] used one RCA and one add-one circuit instead of two RCAs, where the addone circuit is implemented using a multiplexer (MUX).
+He et al. [5] proposed a square-root (SQRT)-CSLA to implement large bit-width adders with less delay.
+In a SQRT CSLA, CSLAs with increasing size are connected in a cascading structure.
 The main objective of SQRT-CSLA design is to provide a parallel path for carry propagation that helps to reduce the overall adder delay.
 Ramkumar and Kittur [6] suggested a binary to BEC-based CSLA.
-The BEC-based CSLA, but it has marginally higher delay.
+The BEC-based CSLA involves less logic resources than the conventional CSLA, but it has marginally higher delay.
+A CSLA based on common Boolean logic (CBL) is also proposed in [7] and [8].
+The CBL-based CSLA of [7] involves significantly less logic resource than the conventional CSLA but it has longer CPD, which is almost equal to that of the RCA.
+To overcome this problem, a SQRT-CSLA based on CBL was proposed in [8].
+However, the CBL-based SQRT CSLA design of [8] requires more logic resource and delay than the BEC-based SQRT-CSLA of [6].
+We observe that logic optimization largely depends on availability of redundant operations in the formulation, whereas adder delay mainly depends on data dependence.